 Reykjavik University Library specializes in the subject fields taught at the university; social science and technology.
 All printed material and most electronic resources are discoverable in Leitir.is, the library catalogue.

-The library has approximately 24.000 printed books and subscriptions to over 20.000 academic e-journals and numerous databases.
+The library has approximately 24.000 printed books, 200.000 e-books, and subscriptions to over 20.000 academic e-journals and numerous databases.
 Reykjavik University partakes in the Iceland Consortium for Electronic Subscriptions project, which the National and University Library of Iceland oversees.

 The library‘s collection has particularly been focused on undergraduate and graduate studies.
 However, the library aims to expand the collection to meet the growing number of researchers and doctoral students.